Generating isospectral but not isomorphic quantum graphs: Abstract

 \section{Abstract}

-Quantum graphs are defined by having a Laplacian defined on the edges a metric graph with boundary conditions on each vertex such that the resulting operator, $\mathbf{L}$, is self-adjoint.
-We use Neumann boundary conditions.
+Quantum graphs are defined by having a Laplacian defined on the edges of a metric graph with boundary conditions on each vertex such that the resulting operator, $\mathbf{L}$, is self-adjoint.
+We primarily use standard boundary conditions.
 The spectrum of $\mathbf{L}$ does not determine the graph uniquely, that is, there exist non-isomorphic graphs with the same spectra.
 There are few known examples of pairs of non-isomorphic but isospectral quantum graphs.
-In this paper we rectify this situation by finding hundreds of isospectral sets, using computer algebra.
+In this paper we start to correctify this situation by finding hundreds of isospectral sets, using computer algebra.

 We have found all sets of isospectral but non-isomorphic equilateral connected quantum graphs with at most nine vertices.
 This includes thirteen isospectral triplets and one isospectral set of four.
 One of the isospectral triplets involves a loop where we could prove isospectrality.
 We also present several different combinatorial methods to generate arbitrarily large sets of isospectral graphs, including infinite graphs in different dimensions.
-As part of this we have found a method to determine if two vertices have the same Titchmarsh-Weil $M$-function.
+As part of this we have found a method to determine if two vertices have the same Titchmarsh-Weyl $M$-function.
 We give combinatorial methods to generate sets of graphs with arbitrarily large number of vertices with the same $M$-function.
+We also find several sets of graphs that are isospectral under more general, permutation invariant, boundary conditions.
+This necessitates a study of eigenvalue zero where we prove several results.
 We discuss the possibilities that our program is incorrect, present our tests and open source it for inspection at \href{http://github.com/meapistol/Spectra-of-graphs}{this url}.

 Keywords: quantum graphs, non-isomorphic, isospectral